Standard Vanguard: Vanguard Sportsman

 A performance model, the Vanguard Sportsman, intended to be badged as the Triumph Renown until shortly before launch, was announced in August 1956 with a tuned 90 bhp engine having similar features to the Triumph TR3 sports car.
 These included an increased compression ratio to 8.0:1, twin SU carburettors, and improved pistons.
-However, the Sportsman's inlet manifold and carburettors sat at a different angle from those of the TR3, and its engine had the same 85 mm bore as the Vanguard's, not the 83 mm bore of the TR3.
+However, the Sportsman's inlet manifold and carburettors sat at a different angle from those of the TR3, and its engine had the same 85 mm bore as the Vanguard's, rather than the 83 mm bore of the TR3.
 The final-drive ratio was lowered to 4.55:1 to give better acceleration, and larger 10 in drums fitted to the brakes.
 The standard version had a bench front seat but separate seats were an option.

-Although sharing the same basic body shell with the other Vanguard variations, the Sportsman had design variations, including a squarer front grille, which gave the car a slightly higher, squarer appearance than the regular models.
+Although sharing the same basic body shell with the other Vanguard variations, the Sportsman had design variations, including a squarer front grille, which gave the car a slightly higher, squarer appearance than the standard models.

 Just 901 examples of the Sportsman model were made up to 1958.
 Sportsmans then became available to special order, and around another fifty (mostly estate cars) were built between 1958 and 1960.
 A small number were built before the Vignale makeover in 1958.
 Popular Classics magazine's test of a Sportsman in 1994 stated that a total of 962 were built.

-A Sportsman with overdrive was tested by the British magazine The Motor in 1956 and it recorded a top speed of 90.7 mph, acceleration from 0–60 mph in 19.2 seconds and a fuel consumption of 25.6 mpgimp.
+A Sportsman with overdrive was tested by The Motor in 1956 and it recorded a top speed of 90.7 mph, acceleration from 0–60 mph in 19.2 seconds and a fuel consumption of 25.6 mpgimp.
 The test car cost £1231 including taxes.